swisscom20052022/bedrock-lab/README.md

 - json (part of Python standard library)
 - logging (part of Python standard library)

-You can install the required packages using pip:
+You can install the required packages using the provided `requirements.txt` file:

 ```
-pip install boto3 python-dotenv
+pip install -r requirements.txt
 ```

 ## Configuration